Show dates: 2/8-3/31/2021

 The Poetry Out Loud curriculum that AmadorArts is required to provide to all high schoolers in our county, coincides with Black History Month.
-Thus, AmadorArts is proud to present “ROOTS: A Black Literary Art Show”.
-Running online from January 18 through March 18, Roots will feature the very best of Black Poetry from all over the world.
-Using the Poetry Out Loud anthology for inspiration, Artists of all media are invited to submit visual art, recordings, videos, and/or original poems that honor, showcase, and uplift the works of Black Poets throughout history.
+Thus, AmadorArts is proud to present “ROOTS” – A visual celebration of Black Literary Artists.
+Running online from February 8 through March 31, Roots will feature the very best of Black Poetry from all over the world.
+Using the Poetry Out Loud anthology for inspiration, Artists of all visual media are invited to submit visual art that honor, showcase, and uplift the works of Black Literary Artists throughout world history.
 Works will be presented in our online gallery.

-Artists may include artist bio and statement, maximum 500 characters.
+Artists may include artist bio and statement, maximum 200 characters.
 Works may be for sale.
 If sold, 30% of sales price is a contribution to Amador County Arts Council.
-Image of artwork, recording, video, and/or written piece along with signed exhibit form and optional bio & statement must be delivered to the Amador County Arts Council via email no later than January 11th.
+Image of artwork and complete Poetry Out Loud Entry Form HERE must be submitted by January 31st, no later than 11:59pm.
 No fee to enter show.
-Questions can be directed to Program Coordinator, Alyssa Vargas at firstname.lastname@example.org.
+This is part of the Poetry Out Loud Competition.
+Best in show will be awarded a $100 prize and the official Poetry Out Loud sweatshirt.
+For more details about the Poetry Out Loud Amador extravaganza visit: HERE.
+Questions can be directed to Program Coordinator, Alyssa Vargas at email@example.com.
+(If you have already submitted your form, no need to complete the new Entry Form or change anything).
 This show is made possible by the Amador County Arts Council, the National Endowment for the Arts, the National Poetry Foundation, and the California Arts Council, a state agency.

 COWBOY POETRY – an essential competent to our Gold Rush Community.
 Black Cowboys were the focus of the 2020 National Cowboy Poetry Gathering in Elko, NV.
 Find our more HERE